-Impaired-waters monitoring is performed on an annual basis.
-One sample is collected in the period between April 1 and November 30 of each CY, unless there is no qualifying storm event that results in a discharge from the facility, or another unanticipated circumstance prohibits the collection of a sample (such as issuance of a stop-work order by DOE).
-Indicator monitoring for polycyclic aromatic hydrocarbons (PAHs) is conducted biannually in the first and fourth years of permit coverage.
-If necessary, make up samples will be collected in subsequent biannual periods.
+Impaired-waters monitoring is performed annually.
+One sample is collected in the period between April 1 and November 30 of each calendar year, unless there is no qualifying storm event that results in a discharge from the facility, or another unanticipated circumstance prohibits the collection of a sample (such as issuance of a stop-work order by DOE).
+Indicator monitoring for polycyclic aromatic hydrocarbons (PAHs) is conducted biannually (twice each monitoring year) in the first and fourth years of permit coverage.
+If necessary, make-up samples will be collected in subsequent biannual periods.